“When my father and my mother forsake me,

 I was born with an inherent sense of rejection & a strong feeling that I shouldn't be here.
 I was raised in a Godless & emotionally neglectful home.
-My earliest childhood memories are of hiding in the dark closet at maybe 4 years old whilst drunk parents were fighting & mom throwing crockery at dad.
+My earliest childhood memory is hiding in the dark closet at maybe 4 years old whilst drunk parents were fighting crockery flying across the room.
 For years I doubted this specific memory until 3 years ago when my brother confirmed it was true.
-To add insult to injury, my mom once told me I wasn't planned.
 As a little child I would throw tantrums in order to get some attention from my parents, because to me being scolded was better than being ignored.
 I vividly remember having my head shoved under the cold water tap for crying hence I spent the rest of my life suppressing my tears.
-My brother used to tease endlessly until I got a hiding for screaming in frustration.
+To add insult to injury, my mom once told me I wasn't planned.
+My brother often teases endlessly until I got a hiding for screaming in frustration.

 I lost my grandparents & other relatives to migration when we immigrated to South Africa in October 1975.
 My parents never encouraged communication, so they became strangers we'd only see once more 4 years later.
 After that many more moves followed, I stopped counting at 30 by the time I was 20.
 This included 9 different primary schools & 3 high schools which included about 5 years of boarding school 3-4 hours away from home.
 All of that caused severe social anxiety & left me feeling like an outsider struggling to make & maintain friendships for the rest of my life.
 I stopped trying to fit & make friends because friendships wouldn't survive snail mail & regular moves.